foxcpp/maddy/docs/tutorials/setting-up.md

 If you built maddy from source and used `./build.sh install` then systemd unit files should be already installed.
-If you used a pre-built tarball - copy `systemd/*.service` to /etc/systemd/system manually.
+If you used a pre-built tarball - copy `systemd/*.service` to `/etc/systemd/system` manually.

-You need to reload service manager configuration to service available:
+You need to reload service manager configuration to make service available:

 ```
 systemctl daemon-reload